Spot it early.

 The UK has one of the highest rates of melanoma in the world.
 Early detection changes everything.

 Nurse-led community screening programmes already operating in other countries have proven exactly this model: free checks, at the places people already gather, delivered by trained nurses who know what to look for.
-Spot It Early brings that same approach to the UK, starting with the communities we know best.
+Spot It Early is being built to bring that same approach to the UK, starting with the communities we know best.

 Support us on GoFundMe